-Deepwater Wind has submitted two interconnection requests for the Wind Farm; one in support of our support of this 83C Proposal in the amount of As described in Section 6.6, both designate as the primary Point of Interconnection
+Deepwater Wind has submitted two interconnection requests for the Wind Farm; one in support of our anount of As described in Section 6.6, both designate as the primary Point of Interconnection

 We are currently engaged in advanced commercial discussions with major equipment suppliers to support our South Fork Wind Farm and our Skipjack Wind Farm off the coast of Maryland.
 The Project will benefit from these discussions, thereby making equipment selection following an award under this solicitation efficient.